 Cybercriminals just love targeting healthcare organizations and have been doing it quite often for many years.
-As can be seen on the table below, during the past couple of months cybercriminals have been working hard on these types of targets. where they hit with ransomware attacks or breach to exfiltrate medical records which they can monetize.
+As can be seen in the table below, during the past couple of months, cybercriminals have been working hard on these types of targets, hitting them with ransomware attacks or exfiltrating medical records they can monetize.
 These medical records are a treasure trove of information that is easy to sell on the dark web.
-In contrast to e.g., financial institutions, healthcare organizations have a hard time allocating sufficient resources to defend their network perimeter to keep cybercriminals at bay, as is illustrated in the recent attacks outlined below
+In contrast to, e.g., financial institutions, healthcare organizations have a hard time allocating sufficient resources to defend their network perimeter to keep cybercriminals at bay, as is illustrated in the recent attacks outlined below

 |The Fetal Diagnostic Institute of the Pacific (Hawaii)||Made public in September 2018||The lab was hit by a ransomware attack in June 2018||Data of 40,800 current and former patients was encrypted and not accessible for use.|

 |Legacy Health in Portland, Oregon||Made public in August 2018||Phishing attack resulting in unauthorized access to employee email accounts in June 2018||38,000 patient records were breached|

 |UnityPoint Health||July 2018||Phishing attack||A total of 1.4 million patient records were breached that included names, addresses, medical data, treatment information, lab results and/or insurance information|

 |Singapore government’s health database||June/July 2018||Hackers breached a front-end workstation to gain privileged account credentials to obtain privileged access to the database||Hackers accessed the data of about 1.5 million patients, including Prime Minister Lee Hsien Loong, and stole data on outpatient-dispensed medications|